What’s in My Bag: My Travel Camera and Photography Equipment

 GoPro

 I don’t use my GoPro often but I have it handy for underwater adventures like snorkeling or scuba diving.
-I currently have the GoPro 5 model which is a bit older but still works really well.
-It took amazing photos and videos when I went swimming with whales in Tonga back in 2018.
+The latest model is the GoPro 12 but I’ve had several over the years.
+My GoPro took amazing photos and videos when I went swimming with whales in Tonga back in 2018.
 In fact, my GoPro actually took better photos than my friend’s big camera with its underwater housing.
 Her’s focused on the debris in the water while mine picked out the whales.
 That was pretty surprising!

 GoPro Accessories I use regularly